William Fehr: Personal art collection

 During the 1920s William began assembling a personal art collection from colonial era Africa dating as far back as the 15th Century.
 This collection included paintings, prints and drawings, a collection which would later be extended to interior décor artefacts.
 His most prized works were in the form of personal pictures from his time growing up.
 William was fascinated with the ever-expanding and evolving medium of photography, and its ability to capture ordinary life onto a glass plate.

-The William Fehr Collection
+William Fehr Collection

-In the early to mid 19th Century there was a lack of systematic artifacts gathering by South African cultural and heritage institutions, particularly by the South African government.
+In the early to mid-19th Century there was a lack of systematic artefacts-gathering by South African cultural and heritage institutions, particularly by the South African government.
 By this time William was one of the foremost art collectors in South Africa.
 In 1952 he lent his personal collection for public exhibition to the Van Riebeeck Tercentenary Festival which was housed at the Castle of Good Hope.

 In 1964 the South African government purchased his personal collections, which by then included oil paintings, furniture, ceramic, metal and glassware.
 This collection can still be seen at the Castle of Good Hope today.
-In 1965 he donated more of his personal artifacts to the South African government, works which were housed at Rust en Vreugd in the Cape Town City Centre.
+In 1965 he donated more of his personal artefacts to the South African government, works which were housed at Rust en Vreugd in the Cape Town City Centre.

+The William Fehr Collection is administered by Iziko Museums of South Africa.